 The result is absurd because it establishes a criterion that only marginally relates to the application of the rule.
 Because the rule addresses comfort, a more appropriate criterion would have been comfort.
 People on both sides of the river, especially those closest to the river, may be equally cold, and thus uncomfortable, without heat.
 The rule would have been less absurd if it had provided that people whose homes are in a location where temperatures drop below a certain level on a particular day may heat their homes, while prohibiting all others from heating their homes.
-Although comfort may be a more appropriate criterion for determining which homeowners may use heating systems, the basic Aristotelian concept of equity does not provide a palatable result when the criteria of comparison are absurd.
+Although comfort may be a more appropriate criterion for determining which homeowners may use heating systems, the basic Aristotelian concept of equity does not indicate the proper criteria to use.
+The basic Aristotelian concept of equity does not provide a palatable result when the criteria of comparison are absurd.
 Thus, some method of determining the